Maengdeul/TB-Logger/README.md

 Please consider citing this corresponding paper at [IEEE Access](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6287639) if this project is helpful to you:

-TB-Logger: Secure Vehicle Data Logging Method using Trusted Execution Environment and Blockchain Dongwoo Kang, Hyo Jin Jo
+TB-Logger: Secure Vehicle Data Logging Method using Trusted Execution Environment and Blockchain Dongwoo Kang, Hyo Jin Jo (Revisioning in progress)

 # Prerequisites